pchiorean/Indentz/docs/README.md

 ### Align

-Align page items with ease using the numeric keypad.
+Align page objects with ease using the numeric keypad.

 #### **`ToggleAlignTo`** <small>Num0</small>
 Toggles **Align To** between selection, margins, page or spread (just run it repeatedly).